 BRACKET PLAYER MAXIMUM PLAYER MINIMUM

 U-6 5 HAVE FUN

-U-7 & U-8 7 6
+U-7, U-8 & U9 7 6

-U-10 & U-11 2 2
+U-10 & U-11 2 7

-U-12 & U-14 11 9
+U-12 & U-14 11 2

-Grace Period: There is a 15-minute grace period after the scheduled start of the game for the visiting team to field the minimum number of players.
+Guest Players: See CCSA Handbook section J, line 9 for Guest Player Rules Grace Period: There is a 15-minute grace period after the scheduled start of the game for the visiting team to field the minimum number of players.
 There is no grace period for the home team to field the minimum number of players.
 If both teams have at least the minimum number of players at game time, then the game must be started.
 There is NO grace period to wait for more players.
 Players may be added as they arrive once the referee has checked their equipment.
 If a team cannot field the minimum number of players, then the game is recorded as a forfeit to the other team.
 If neither team can field the minimum number of players, then it is considered "no contest" and must be rescheduled.